-The Vancouver Neighbourhood Food Networks rallied support behind Raise the Rates’ 5th Annual Welfare Food Challenge, which began on October 16th, 2016, World Food Day.
+The Vancouver Neighbourhood Food Networks supports Raise the Rates’ Annual Welfare Food Challenge, November 1-7, 2017

 Raise the Rates is a coalition of community groups and organizations concerned with the level of poverty and homelessness in British Columbia.